-Understanding the Context of DNA Testing
+Understanding the Significance of DNA Testing

-Why Consider Telling Your Child About the DNA Test?
+Why Consider Telling Your Child?

-Fostering Trust and Transparency
+Build Trust and Honesty

-Encouraging Emotional Resilience
+Promote Emotional Resilience

-Providing Clarity and Context
+Provide Clarity and Context

 When Is the Right Time to Tell Your Child?